Combining (lots of) numerical and categorical predictors

 5

-Find one example of model selection from a paper in your field.
+Find one example of model selection from a paper in your field or area of interest.
 It may be more complicated (see next question!) than what we have done, but try to identify the approach (F/AIC, top-down/bottom-up/not nested) they used.
 Review how they explained their approach (methods) and reported outcomes (results).
 Be prepared to discuss in class next week.

 Find one example of a linear model selection (e.g., generalized linear models, mixed-effects models, beta regression) from a paper in your field.
 Be prepared to name the technique in class next week.